Mario175/FileManager/README.md

-# A Qt aplication named FileManager
+# A Qt application named FileManager